 One of the key outcomes from the project is a training package already delivered to over 200 frontline officers in the North Yorkshire force.

-Led by Dr Nicola Moran and Professor Martin Webber from the International Centre for Mental Health Social Work, based in the Department of Social Policy and Social Work, the training aims to help officers identify mental vulnerability, record information in a way that helps police respond to future incidents and set out the procedures for referring people to crisis services.
+Led by Dr Nicola Moran and Professor Martin Webber from the International Centre for Mental Health Social Work, based in the School for Business and Society, the training aims to help officers identify mental vulnerability, record information in a way that helps police respond to future incidents and set out the procedures for referring people to crisis services.

 Early feedback is positive and further analysis of the impact of the course is now underway.